-Following the investment in recharge structures, basic ground rules on how to use groundwater developed in a number of - though not many - places in Gujarat.
-One of the ground rules in water harvesting and groundwater recharge work by diamond merchants in Saurashtra, for instance, establishes that nobody pumps water directly from water harvesting structures.
-Utthan, a local NGO has also met with successful experience in Rajula where people in several villages have accepted the norm of not allowing tubewells deeper than 65 m.
-In Panch-tobra village of Gariadhar taluka, the community agreed that no new wells would come up within 30 to 100 m of the water harvesting and recharge structures constructed.
-In Dudhala, the local drinking water and recharge committee issued a ban on drilling wells within a 60 m radius of a recharge structure and no wells beyond 20 m depth were allowed (Kumar 2001).
+Following the investment in recharge structures basic ground rules on how to use groundwater developed in a number - though not many - places One of the ground rules in water in Gujarat. harvesting and groundwater recharge work by diamond merchants in Saurashtra, for instance, establishes that nobody pumps water directly from water harvesting structures.
+Utthan, a local NGO too has met with successful experience in Rajula where people in several villages have accepted the norm of not allowing tubewells deeper than 65 meter.
+In Panch-tobra village of Gariadhar taluka, the community agreed that no new wells would come up within 30 to 100 meters of the water harvesting and recharge structures constructed.
+In Dudhala the local drinking water and recharge committee issued a ban on drilling wells within a 60 meter radius from a recharge structure and no wells beyond 20 meter depth were allowed (Kumar 2001).
 Similarly, Shamjibhai Antala has asserted that 15 villages in Amreli and Bhavnagar have adopted a new social contract for more responsible water use after water harvesting and recharge structures have been constructed.